EGimenoS/react-trello/README.md

 ❌ Can edit cards.
 ✅ Can add new lists.
 ✅ Can delete a list.
-❌ Drag and drop reordering of cards in a list.
+✅ Drag and Drop to change cards from one list to another.
-❌ Drag and Drop reordering of lists.
+❌ Drag and Drop reordering cards inside of lists.
 ❌ Refactor to use Redux or Context.